TomoCroissant/programmingPortfolioSATO/index.md

 ## Heat Transfer Research with Dr. Clavijo

-In collaboration with Dr. Clavijo, I developed a mathematical model of heat dissipation within a biological cell using MATLAB and finite difference modeling techniques.
+In collaboration with Dr. Clavijo at the University of Utah Department of Mechanical Engineering, I developed a mathematical model of heat dissipation within a biological cell using MATLAB and finite difference modeling techniques.

 ![Intracellular Steady State Heat Distribution](https://github.com/TomoCroissant/programmingPortfolioSATO/blob/gh-pages/images/Intracellular%20Steady%20State%20Heat%20Distribution.png?raw=true)